lfdelzam/Euka_RNA_Input_POGENOM/README.md

 "samtools_view_alignment_extra_filters": "-f 2 -F 3084",
   Filters used for selecting mapped reads to be included in the BAM file.
-  Here it selects only paired reads (-f 2) and avoids optical duplicates, read and mate unmapped, suplementary alignment (-F 3084).
+  Here it selects only paired reads (-f 2) and avoids optical duplicates, read and mate unmapped, supplementary alignments (-F 3084).
   If no filters are required, then set an empty string ("samtools_view_alignment_extra_filters": "",)

 "read_counts_per_gene": "FALSE",

-"htseq_params": "-s no -t CDS -i ID -m intersection-nonempty", It is required when "read_counts_per_gene": "TRUE".
+"htseq_params": "-s no -t exon -i ID -m intersection-nonempty --nonunique all --supplementary-alignments ignore", It is required when "read_counts_per_gene": "TRUE".

 "freebayes_parameters": "-C 4 -p 1 --pooled-continuous --read-max-mismatch-fraction 0.05 --min-alternate-fraction 0.01 -q 15",
   Parameters used during variant calling.